culturecreates/artsdata-data-model/_classes/event.md

 Event Types
 ==========
+All of the Artsdata controlled vocabularies are located [here](https://github.com/culturecreates/artsdata-data-model/tree/master/ontology)

 Follow this Airtable [link](https://airtable.com/shrtyQWqYTvWihO7Y) to view the Artsdata controlled vocabulary for event types and sub-types and the mapping to other vocabularies.

 This is a Work In Progress.
 The Artsdata controlled vocabulary of event types is used in addition to the schema.org Event types.
-Each event in Artsdata has a schema.org Event type as well as an Artsdata.ca Event type.
-The Artsdata.ca Event type is modelled using SKOS and linked to the event instance using the schema:additionalType property.
+Each event in Artsdata has a schema.org Event type as well as an Artsdata Event type.
+The Artsdata.ca Event type is modelled using SKOS.

+# How to use

+A schema:Event is linked to the Artsdata event type using schema:additionalType property.